 It was clear Kevin was not qualified to handle the job.
 It was about that time I began contemplating whether we could call up the Turtle Man and ask him to capture our domesticated house cat.
 The problem was we had to get it done that night.
 The movers were coming in the morning.

 The rest of the evening we spent scrambling this way and that, overturning lamps and night tables, chasing kitty as she scurried from under one piece of furniture to the next.
 Just when we thought we had her cornered, she’d pop up somewhere else.
 She was like a magical, Houdini kitty.
 I’d say, “Got you now, Kitty,” as I moved in on the dresser, but when I looked under it, she’d be gone.
 In my confusion I’d turn around, and there she was sitting, smug and silent, under the night table.
 What the?
 I started to believe Kitty had supernatural powers.

 With all our efforts unsuccessful, Kevin came up with the idea of trying to catch Kitty with his fishing net.
 Running down to the garage, he returned a minute later with a green net attached to the end of a long wooden pole.
 Somehow we managed to coerce Kitty onto the bed which is when Kevin, holding the net above his head, let out a battle cry and whipped the net down, landing it directly over kitty.
 Gotcha!
-The plan then was to slowly drag kitty across the comforter and sweep her into the moving box, which I had pressed up against the other side of the bed and which was nearly level with the mattress.
+The plan then was to slowly drag kitty across the comforter and sweep her into the moving box, which I had pressed up against the other side of the bed and which was nearly level with the mattress (probably the best mattress I have ever slept on bearing in mind).
 It all seemed fool-proof.

 What happened next is a little hazy.
 I do know Kitty was rather unhappy by this point as indicated by the low, guttural noises she emitted, and either Kevin lost his nerve or Kitty chewed a hole through the net in record time because she got away.